EmMc1/Project/README.md

 │   └── Fog.jpg
 ├── /styles.css         # Custom CSS for additional styling
-└── script.js           # Custom JavaScript for handling city input and weather data Usage
+└── script.js           # Custom JavaScript for handling city input and weather data usage.

-1. Check the Weather
+Features:
-Users can input a city name in the text box and click the "Submit" button to fetch the weather.
+ Check the Weather- Users can input a city name in the text box and click the "Submit" button to fetch the weather.
 The weather data will be displayed on the page below the city name.
 Weather comes from OpenWeatherMap.
-1. Weather Fun Facts Carousel
+ Weather Fun Facts Carousel
 A carousel of fun facts for kids related to weather will rotate automatically, showcasing interesting facts such as the coldest recorded temperature, the frequency of thunderstorms, and the nature of fog
 Customizing the Website
-Styles: Uniformity across web pages in relation to colour, fonts and  layout API Integration: To fetch live weather data, using API from OpenWeatherMap
+Styles: Uniformity across web pages in relation to colour, fonts and  layout API Integration: To fetch live weather data, using API from OpenWeatherMap Card components and hidden information

+Links to lighthouse report https://drive.google.com/file/d/1POfeaKJA1Cm36QFY6uyCRkID_RC0EhNj/view?usp=drive_link

+Link to accessibilty report https://drive.google.com/file/d/13TWDwrfNcker6kwM-joZMeNv5te698az/view?usp=drive_link

+Contact: Thank you for using CheckTheWeather.
+If you have any questions or feedback please contact me at CheckTheWeather@gmail.com